taxjar/taxjar-api-docs/source/reference.md

 #### Response

-Returns a JSON object with an array of product categories and corresponding tax codes.
+Returns a `categories` JSON object with an array of product categories and corresponding tax codes.
 The following categories are currently supported:

 | Category                  | Code  |                                                                                                                                                              Countries                                                                                                                                                              | Description                                                                                                                |
 |:--------------------------|:------|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|:---------------------------------------------------------------------------------------------------------------------------|